Marelle Sturrock: Man's body found after murder of pregnant teacher

 Police Scotland said the investigation remains ongoing, but they do not believe anyone else was involved.

-A car belonging to Mr Yates had been found at Mugdock Country Park near Glasgow and an extensive police search had been ongoing in the area.
+A car belonging to Mr Yates had been found at Mugdock Country Park near Glasgow, prompting an extensive police search in the area.

 Large areas of Mugdock reservoir were cordoned off with police tape.